Can saw palmetto extract regrow hair?

 Conclusion

-In conclusion, while saw palmetto extract shows potential for supporting hair regrowth, more research is needed to fully understand its efficacy and optimal use.
-Its ability to inhibit DHT, reduce inflammation, and potentially improve nutrient delivery to hair follicles makes it an intriguing option for those seeking natural solutions to hair loss.
+In conclusion, saw palmetto extract might help hair grow back, but more study is needed to fully understand how it works and how to use it most effectively.
+Its ability to block DHT, lower inflammation, and maybe even improve the supply of nutrients to hair cells makes it an interesting choice for people who want to stop hair loss naturally.

 References